-John is providing risk management and risk process implementation services for Lima Airport Partners’ new terminal and runway in Lima Peru, including advanced risk identification, response, mitigation and implementation processes.
-He is also implementing Team Alignment, Partnering and consulting regarding program contracting, procurement and delivery.
+John provided risk management and risk process implementation services for Lima Airport Partners’ new terminal and runway in Lima Peru, including advanced risk identification, response, mitigation and implementation processes.
+He also defined Team Alignment, Partnering and consulted regarding program contracting, procurement and delivery.

 For short videos about the Airport see following: